raoul2000/yii2-workflow/guide/about-workflows.md

 > [...] sending an email to all correctors, as soon as a new post is requesting correction.

-If we take a look to our workflow, we can see that there are 2 ways to reach the status *correction* : one coming from *draft* the other coming from *ready*... and this one is not taken into account by the current event handler installed the the Post model.
+If we take a look to our workflow, we can see that there are 2 ways to reach the status *correction* : one coming from *draft* the other coming from *ready*... and this last one is not taken into account by the current event handler installed the the Post model.

 We could of course handle both transitions, but what if tomorrow, a new transition to *correction* is added ?
 To be sure to still notify correctors, the proper solution would be to handle the *enter to status* event.

-The event registration now becomes :
+The event handler registration now becomes :

 ```php
 $this->on(